Ladas/openstack-git-guide/README.md

 openstack-git-guide
 ===================

-Openstack quick GIT guide.
+Openstack quick GIT guide, for beginners with Openstack and GIt.
 A git basics that should be enought to know, to be able to handle the whole openstack gerrit process.

 Setup a gerrit